gshipley/enterprise_training/AdminTraining.md

 ##**Configure example.com resolution for OSX**

-If you are using OSX, you will notice that the operating does indeed have a */etc/rsolv.conf* configuration file.
+If you are using OSX, you will notice that the operating does indeed have a */etc/resolv.conf* configuration file.
 However, the operating system does not respect this file and requires users to edit the DNS servers via the *System Preferences* tool.

 Open up the *System Preferences* tool and select the *Network* utility:

 ![](http://training.runcloudrun.com/images/network.png)

 In the bottom left hand corner of the *Network* utility, ensure that the lock is unlocked so that you can make changes to the configuration.
-Once you have unlocked the system for changes, located the ethernet device that is providing connectivity for your machine and click the advanced button:
+Once you have unlocked the system for changes, located the Ethernet device that is providing connectivity for your machine and click the advanced button:

 ![](http://training.runcloudrun.com/images/network2.png)